react-navigation/react-navigation.github.io/versioned_docs/version-7.x/nesting-navigators.md

 </TabItem>
 </Tabs>

-In the above example, the `Home` screen contains a tab navigator.
+In the above example, `HomeTabs` contains a tab navigator.
 It is also used for the `Home` screen in your stack navigator in `RootStack`.
 So here, a tab navigator is nested inside a stack navigator:

 - `RootStack` (Stack navigator)
-  - `Home` (Tab navigator)
+  - `HomeTabs` (Tab navigator)
     - `Feed` (screen)
     - `Messages` (screen)
   - `Profile` (screen)
-  - `Settings` (screen)

 Nesting navigators work very much like nesting regular components.
 To achieve the behavior you want, it's often necessary to nest multiple navigators.